JentleJoe/old-alx-system_engineering-devops/0x02-shell_redirections/README.md

+Executable script that prints Hello, World
+Executable script that displays a confused smiley Executable script that displays the content of the /etc/passwd file Script that displays the content of /etc/passwd and /etc/hosts Script that displays the last 10 lines of /etc/passwd Script that prints first 10 lines of /etc/passwd script that displays the third line of the file iacta script that creates a file named exactly  \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)

- script that counts the number of directories and sub-directories in the current directory
+script that writes into the file ls_cwd_content the result of the command ls -la script that counts the number of directories and sub-directories in the current directory script that displays the 10 newest files in the current directory